cerencaglayan/works-in-iztech/Java/Homeworks (CENG112)/CENG112_HW3_G9/README.md

 * by [Ceren Çağlayan](https://github.com/cerencaglayan/) & [Elif Özyürek](https://github.com/elifozyurek/)

-- It is a factory simulation with usage of data structures : PriorityQueue, List.
+- It is a Process Management System simulation with usage of data structures : PriorityQueue, List.